toptal/davinci-github-actions/report-affected-packages/README.md

 ## Report affected packages

 Generate a diagram of affected monorepo packages as a job summary.
-Works with worksflows triggered by pull\_request event.
+Works with workflows triggered by pull\_request event.

 ### Description